Number Of Sides Of A Polygon

 1. Simple vs. Complex: A simple polygon does not intersect itself, while a complex polygon (also called a self-intersecting polygon) has sides that cross each other.

 2. Convex vs. Concave: A convex polygon has all its interior angles less than 180 degrees.
 In contrast, a concave polygon has at least one interior angle greater than 180 degrees.
-This means that at least one vertex "points inward."
+In plain terms, at least one vertex "points inward."

 3. Regular vs. Irregular: A regular polygon has all sides of equal length and all angles of equal measure.
 An irregular polygon does not have these properties.